- Programs and Degrees

 - The unique opportunity to participate in a hands-on classroom environment that will enhance your education, including the opportunity to assist with emergency care and treatment, perform research and gain hands-on clinical experience

-We have a 100 percent placement rate for equestrian administration students into careers.
 The list of opportunities within equine industries and business organizations is endless.

 Trot, canter or gallop into a rewarding career as a: